MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 1. Determine if information barriers are necessary

-   Information barrier policies determine and prevent the following kinds of unauthorized communications between users who have Azure AD accounts in a tenant:
+   Information barrier policies determine and prevent the following kinds of unauthorized communications between users who have Microsoft Entra accounts in a tenant:

    - Searching for a user
    - Adding a member to a team